AnneQuinkenstein/animals_choice/README.md

   </a>

   <p align="center">
-    ECommerce Site to buy some fancy home animal stuff, provided by HEROKU through an API.
-Add and delete single Items from the Card.
+    ECommerce Site to buy some exciting animal toys, provided by HEROKU API.
+    Display single Items with Router.
+Add and delete single Items from the Card + monitor the total Price.
     <br />
     <br />
     <a href="https://aquin-animals-choice.netlify.app/">Demo</a>